quintype/malibu/tutorial/akamai-integration.md

 Quintype supports multiple content delivery networks.
 The favoured partner of Quintype is Cloudflare.
 If you have create a project of malibu, the cloudflare integration is supported by default.

-## Configuring the Quintype APIs to use Akamai
+## Configuring the cache purges on Quintype APIs using Akamai

 Please configure the Quintype APIs to point to akamai.
 You can contact support [support@quintype.com](mailto:support@quintype.com) to get this done.